 - B. Interest Rate Risk Restrictions At the time of purchase, shares in the money market fund must be fully redeemable on the next business day. - 5.
 Interest-bearing time deposits or savings accounts in Qualified Public Depositories (QPD) as defined in s.
-280.02.

-A. Credit Rating or Limitations

-Bank deposits for the University must comply with Chapter 280.16 Florida Statutes.
-Such deposits in QPD's must be collateralized according to the statutory requirements.

-6. Repurchase Agreements - Securities referred to in section 4 or 5 and that can otherwise be purchased under this Policy may be subject to a Repurchase Agreement.
+280.02. - A. Credit Rating or Limitations Bank deposits for the University must comply with Chapter 280.16 Florida Statutes.
+Such deposits in QPD's must be collateralized according to the statutory requirements. - 6.
+Repurchase Agreements Securities referred to in section 4 or 5 and that can otherwise be purchased under this Policy may be subject to a Repurchase Agreement.
 Such securities subject to this agreement must have a coupon rate that is fixed from the time of settlement until its maturity date, and must be marketable.
 Such securities must be delivered to the University or to a third-party custodian or third-party trustee for safekeeping on behalf of the public entity.
 The collateral securities of any repurchase agreement must be collateralized at no less than one hundred two percent and marked to market no less frequently than weekly.
-All approved institutions and dealers transacting repurchase agreements shall execute and perform as stated in the Master Repurchase Agreement.
-All repurchase agreement transactions shall adhere to the requirements of the Master Repurchase Agreement.

-A. Credit Ratings

-At the time of purchase the counter-party to any such agreements must carry short-term credit ratings which conform to those required by section V-7.
+All approved institutions and dealers transacting repurchase agreement.
+All repurchase agreement transactions shall adhere to the requirements of the Master Repurchase Agreement. - A. Credit Ratings At the time of purchase the counter-party to any such agreements must carry shortterm credit ratings which conform to those required by section V-7.